Comparison of Motion Encoding Frameworks on Human Manipulation Actions: Movement Encoding Frameworks

 In contrast to the DMP framework, where generalizations can be obtained by combining the weights of existing encodings for single trajectories, the TP-GMM approach operates on new encodings of multiple demonstration trajectories.

-To generalize from a set of demonstrations to a new situation, we encode a TP-GMM with two reference frames $P=2$ We chose the Task Parameters such that they rotate and translate all demonstration trajectories into two reference frames defined as follows: In the first frame, identified by $j=1$, all trajectories begin at $\bm{0}$.
+To generalize from a set of demonstrations to a new situation, we encode a TP-GMM with two reference frames $P=2$.
+We chose the Task Parameters such that they rotate and translate all demonstration trajectories into two reference frames defined as follows: In the first frame, identified by $j=1$, all trajectories begin at $\bm{0}$.
 Furthermore, they are rotated such that their end-point lies in the \textit{yz}-plane.
 In the second frame, denoted by $j=2$, the roles of start- and end-point are switched.
-This yields $\bm{A}_j^O$ and $\bm{b}^O_j$ (O for output dimension as above) that define the 3D affine transformations to the reference frames.
-The time dimension, however, is kept invariant under the transformation of the task parameters.
-Therefore, the variables $\bm{A}_j$ and $\bm{b}_j$ for the TP-GMM, become
+This yields $\bm{A}_j$ and $\bm{b}^O$ as needed by TP-GMM.

-To generalize to a new trajectory, the recombination to one GMM is done with $\bm{A}_j$ and $\bm{b}_j$ of the target trajectory.
+To generalize to a new trajectory, the recombination to one GMM is done with the Task Parameters of the target trajectory.
 These are obtained in exactly the same way as for the demonstration trajectories.
 The resulting GMM encodes a prediction for a trajectory with the new Task Parameters, which can be extracted by means of the encoding method used.